Optimisation of a silicon-tungsten electromagnetic calorimeter energy response to photons: Introduction

 High-granularity calorimeters have been studied by the CALICE collaboration for many years, with the silicon–tungsten electromagnetic calorimeter (SiW-ECAL) being one of them.
 The SiW-ECAL was initially designed for experiments at the ILC\,\cite{behnke_international_2013, the_ild_collaboration_international_2020}; however, it has become increasingly necessary to reoptimise its design, driven by the following three factors:

-\begin{enumerate} \item The particles in a jet are concentrated in the low-energy region; the neutral and low-energy particles exhibit particular behaviours w.r.t. their high-energy counterparts and require adequate treatments; e.g. it has been known for some time\,\cite{reinhard_calice_2009} that for photons in highly granular calorimeters, such as the SiW-ECAL, the energy resolution obtained by counting hits (cells above a given threshold) outperforms that obtained by summing the energies of the hits when the particle energy is below $\sim\qty{2}{\GeV}$, but this has somehow never been fully integrated in the optimisation.
+\begin{enumerate} \item The particles in a jet are concentrated in the low-energy region; the neutral and low-energy particles exhibit particular behaviours w.r.t. their high-energy counterparts and require adequate treatments; e.g. it has been known for some time\,\cite{reinhard_calice_2009} that for photons in highly granular calorimeters, such as the SiW-ECAL, the energy resolution obtained by counting hits (cells above a given threshold) outperforms that obtained by summing the energies of the hits when the particle energy is below $\sim\qty{2}{\GeV}$, which accounts for approximately \qty{90}{\%} of photon energy in a jet, but this has somehow never been fully integrated in the optimisation.

 \item The SiW-ECAL was previously optimized based on PFA's\,\cite{thomson_particle_2009} and some specific ($\tau$'s) final states\,\cite{tran_reconstruction_2016}.
+Recently, a study on B mesons decays at Z pole indicated the importance of high granularity and energy resolution for {$\pi^0$}'s reconstruction\cite{Brient:2026akq}.
 With the rapid advancement of machine learning (ML) techniques, energy measurements can now benefit significantly from ML models such as GNN, PointNet, DGCNN, ParticleNet and so on\cite{scarselli2008GNN, qi2017pointnet,phan2018dgcnn,qu2020particleNet}.
 It is therefore natural to reoptimise the SiW-ECAL to take full advantage of ML methods.

 \item Circular colliders are proposed for future Higgs factories, the maximum centre of mass energy of them is lower than for linear colliders, which requires less material budget of ECAL. \end{enumerate}